“This post may contain affiliate links. Please read my disclosure for more info.

-Here’s another way to put $75-$100 more in your pocket each month.
+Here’s another great way to save money for Christmas.
 When you have a few minutes, fill out a few surveys where they’ll pay you for your opinion.

-I know some people laugh when you mention ‘spare time’.
-But most people have a few times during the day when they browse the web, check Facebook or have to sit and wait for kids at practices.
-Those are times where, if you spend 15 minutes checking off answers to mindless questions several times a month, you could have money deposited into your account.
+I know you may laugh when I mention ‘spare time‘.
+But most people have a few times during the day when you either browse the web, check Facebook or wait for kids at practices.
+Those are times where, if you spend 15 minutes checking off answers to mindless questions several times a month, you’ll have money deposited into your account.

 You don’t drive anywhere.
-You don’t listen to any boss.
+There’s no boss to listen to.
 You don’t go out of your way at all.
 Fill a few out while you’re vegging on the couch at night.
 Cha-ching!

 Here are some of the more popular ones that are very easy to use:

 Really simple to sign up for and use, Survey Junkey has over 5 million users.
 For surveys you take, payments are made right to your PayPal account.